by Rachel Wells

-Winter break will be here before you know it, which means your children will be spending two cozy weeks at home.
+Winter break will be here before you know it, which means your child will be spending two cozy weeks at home.
 It may be easy to keep your child busy and active when the sun is shining, but if you live in a cold weather climate, keeping children active in the winter can prove to be a challenge.
 Having a game plan for those cold days when you are stuck indoors is key to making sure no one goes stir crazy.

 Plastic Cup Building

-Children love to build and create, and if you have never given your child a hundred or so large plastic cups before, prepare to be amazed.
+Children love to build and create, and if you have never given your child a hundred or so plastic Solo cups before, prepare to be amazed.
 Build walls, store fronts, castles, or any other structures their creativity can come up with.
 Try recording your child jumping through their creation in slow motion, and see them light up as they watch their video back.
 These are guaranteed to keep elementary aged children busy for hours.

 Put on some music and have a dance party together.
 Take your kids back in time and teach them some of your awesome moves.
 Remember to let them teach you some current moves too.
 Extend the dance party into the night by picking up some glow sticks and having a family glow party.